nkiyohara/latent-sde-mocap/README.md

 ## License

-This code is based on Google LLC's torchsde Lorenz attractor example, which is licensed under the Apache License 2.0.
-The original code has been modified by Naoki Kiyohara to:
+This code is based on Google LLC's [torchsde](https://github.com/google-research/torchsde) Lorenz attractor example, which is licensed under the Apache License 2.0.
+The original code has been modified to:
 - Use Motion Capture dataset as training target
 - Implement architecture from "Scalable Gradients for Stochastic Differential Equations" (Li et al., AISTATS 2020)
 - Add Weights & Biases logging and model checkpointing